best-practice-and-impact/govcookiecutter/README.md

 environment](#creating-a-python-virtual-environment); this ensures you do not install the packages globally.
 Note there are additional [requirements](./%7B%7B%20cookiecutter.repo_name%20%7D%7D/README.md#requirements) for the output.

-To create a new repository structure from this cookiecutter, install the required Python packages via `pip` by running the following command:
+To create a new repository structure from this cookiecutter, install the required Python packages via `pip` by running the following command in your terminal (macOS), shell (Linux) or console (Windows):

 ```shell script
 make requirements
 ```

-To make developments to this project, install the development Python packages via `pip` using:
+To make developments to this project, install the development Python packages via `pip` by running the following command in your terminal/shell/console:

 ```shell script
 make requirements-dev